Shopify/polaris/polaris.shopify.com/content/components/radio-button/index.md

   - fileName: radio-button-default.tsx
     title: Default
     description: Use radio buttons where merchants must make a single selection.
 ---

-# Radio button

-Use radio buttons to present each item in a list of options where merchants must make a single selection.

----

 ## Best practices